juebrauer/code_jb/0004_pybullet/README.md

 With this command, all displays/monitors are rendered with the dGPU.

 Before, the internal GPU (iGPU) was rendering the 1st monitor and the NVIDIA GPU (dGPU) was rendering the 2nd monitor and this caused problems to PyBullet.
-With this command I also did not need to set the environment variables as before since verything is rendered by the NVIDIA GPU.
+With this command I also did not need to set the environment variables as before since everything is rendered by the NVIDIA GPU.